swdunlop/Weevil/README.rst

 2. Edit the "weevil" script to correspond to the location of your Python interpreter, and the "weevil.py" program.

-3. Install the "pygments" module for Python. (pip install pygments)

-4. Optionally, install the "magic" module for Python.
+3. Optionally, install the "magic" module for Python.
 (Hides binary files.)

 -----
 USAGE